-A few small portraits grace the wall: William Blake, Carl Sagan, Confucius, George Carlin, Siddhartha Guatama, and a few others.
+A few small portraits grace the wall: William Blake, Carl Sagan, Emily Dickinson, Confucius, George Carlin, Siddhartha Guatama among them.

 The two are watching what the son considers a pretty decent slapstick comedy, Cecil B. DeMille's The Ten Commandments (1956).

 The son is laughing himself silly, but the dad only emits an occasional grunt and shifts uneasily on his throne.
 Had he been visible, you would've seen only an intermittent wry smile.

 "Oh, this is hilarious," the son said, wiping tears from his cheeks.
 "It's right up there with Zoolander and Walk Hard: The Dewey Cox Story.
 The guy who plays Moses cracks me up.
 Oh, and Ramesses II -- can he do anything besides stare up through his eyebrows?
 Wasn't Jamie Dornan available for that role?"

 [Dad hits 'pause' on his RodStaff Comfort Control Remote.]